 - Take one day at a time and make the most out of every situation.

-If your loved one becomes very sick or has difficulty getting dressed, walking or bathing, you may be able to receive home care services.
+If the person living with cirrhosis becomes very sick or has difficulty getting dressed, walking or bathing, you may be able to receive home care services.
 Talk to your healthcare team to learn more about this, or explore self-referral options in your community.

 Before the appointment

-- Help your loved one make a folder with their medical information (medical conditions, prior surgeries, medications, etc.) to bring to appointments.
+- Help the person living with cirrhosis make a folder with their medical information (medical conditions, prior surgeries, medications, etc.) to bring to appointments.

 - Write down any new symptoms (and when they started), as well as questions/concerns.